EU leaders pledge billions for coronavirus vaccine virtual fundraising conference | DW | 04.05.2020

 President von der Leyen called the commission’s contribution a "team effort," implying that it includes contributions from EU member states.
 European Council President Charles Michel said, "The scope of our response must match the scope of the crisis.
 These are dark days, but they are also days that reveal our humanity."

+Ahead of the event, Norwegian Prime Minister Erna Solberg had expressed regret that the US had chosen to sit out the conference.

+"It is a pity the U.S. is not a part of it.
+When you are in a crisis, you manage it and you do it jointly with others," she said.

-Macron, Merkel, and Italian Prime Minister Giuseppe Conte were among those to sign an open letter published in newspapers ahead of the event.
+On Sunday, Macron, Merkel, Solberg, and Italian Prime Minister Giuseppe Conte were among those to sign an open letter published in newspapers ahead of the event.

 "We support the WHO and we are delighted to join forces with experienced organizations such as the Bill and Melinda Gates Foundation and the Wellcome Trust," the letter read.